-Our media management and media business programmes provide the skills and knowledge you require in order to progress towards a career within the managerial, strategic, operational and commercial functions of media and content creating organisations.
+The Media Management programme provides the skills and knowledge you require in order to progress towards a career within the managerial, strategic, operational and commercial functions of media and content creating organisations.
 Increasingly, media organisations require practitioners and leaders who can engage with complex problems, formulate creative solutions, and develop new formats, products, and services.
 MA Media Management students have gone on to apply the skills that they have acquired in organisations including: the Alipay, BBC World Service, BT Vision, BSkyB, eBay, China Central Television, Deutsche Telekom, People's Daily, Propeller TV, SARPFT, Shanghai Media Group, Shenzhen Media Group, Hunan Television, Times of India, NDTV, Turkish Radio and Television Corporation, Globo TV, and many other newspaper publishing, broadcasting, telecommunications and technology organisations.

 The entrepreneurial and innovation skills taught on the programme have also enabled a number of our students to set up their own businesses.
-The entrepreneurial and innovation skills taught on the programme have also enabled a number of our students to set up their own businesses.
-Our Media Management alumnus, Sameer Pltalwalla is the founder of

-Culture Machine, one of India's most famous media companies.
+Our alumnus, Sameer Pltalwalla is the founder of Culture Machine, one of India's most famous media companies.
 Sameer is a member of Forbes India's Under30 list.

 Our course provides our students with a wide range of specialised and transferable skills.
-A Masters in Global Media Business has allowed many of them to move from production or journalism into management, to move into more senior managerial roles, or to transfer into new sectors.
+A Masters in Media Management has allowed many of them to move from production or journalism into management, to move into more senior managerial roles, or to transfer into new sectors.